hanchennz/gatsby-starter-netlify-cms-hack26/src/pages/biz-marketing-page/restaurants.md

       Custom don't pick addresses - they pick place.
 Make your business shine by adding great photos.
 Manage your business photos for free.
     title: Put Your Best Face Forward
+read_more: How Yelp connects people with great local businesses
+bottom_banner:
+  description: >-
+    Get out in front of the crowd and start talking directly to your customers.
+    Sign up online and unlock the benefits today.
+  image: /img/door.png
+  title: 'Start by finding and claiming your Yelp business page for free'
+  callToAction: 'Find Your Business'
 top_banner:
   bannerDescription: >-
     Start by finding and claiming your Yelp business page for free, or add your